We’re Born Natural Innovators, So Does School Kill Creativity?

 When the deputy director for NASA wanted to figure out how to separate creative types from the rest, he tapped George Land to create a test.
 The goal was to seclude those who could think outside the box and come up with atypical solutions to some of NASA’s toughest problems.
 So, in 1968, he created a test that accurately predicted creativity, but then he found himself faced with the question of where creativity comes from.
 Is it learned, or does it come from experience?

 Land decided to apply his test to a range of age groups to see how creativity varied as we get older.
 He used a sample of 1600 children and continued the study into his subjects’ adulthood.
 Incredibly, he found that by the time they reached maturity, only 2 percent of subjects passed the creativity test, despite their success with it as kids.

-What Land learned was that there are two patterns for the way that we generate ideas in our mind.
+Land learned there are two patterns for the way we generate ideas in our mind.
 The first is divergent thinking, or being able to generate new possibilities – where creativity comes from.
 The other was convergent thinking, where we judge something by testing, criticizing and evaluating it.

 As it turns out, Land says we’re taught to use both types of thinking simultaneously, forcing them to compete with each other.
 When we think of new possibilities, we’re immediately judging, criticizing and censoring them, without just letting them come to the surface.

 Creativity and Ken Robinson’s Ted Talk